Composite bonding is often described as one of the most conservative cosmetic dental treatments – especially compared to veneers or crowns.

 Sometimes, a dentist may do small adjustments to enamel to improve the final aesthetics – especially where the goal is to improve symmetry, reduce a sharp edge, or improve how the bonding blends.

 If enamel was reshaped, that part is not reversible.
-The bonding can still be removed, but the tooth may look slightly different to how it did before treatment.
+The composite bonding can still be removed, but the tooth may look slightly different to how it did before treatment.

 This isn’t a “problem” – it’s simply the reality of any cosmetic treatment that involves reshaping.